MalihehIzadi/hybrid-linker/README.md

 # Hybrid Linker
-This epositry contains the source code adn datasets for our study titled as "<strong>Automated Recovery of Issue-Commit Links Leveraging Both Textual and Non-textual Data</strong>" (Accepted at the <i>IEEE International Working Conference on Source Code Analysis and Manipulation)</i>.
+This epositry contains the source code adn datasets for our study titled as "<strong>Automated Recovery of Issue-Commit Links Leveraging Both Textual and Non-textual Data</strong>", accepted at the <i>IEEE International Working Conference on Source Code Analysis and Manipulation (ICSME 2021)</i>.

 An issue report documents the discussions around required changes in issue-tracking systems, while a commit contains the change itself in the version control systems.